Nytra/RayCaster2D/README.md

 ![Demo](https://github.com/Nytra/SDL2_2D_RayCaster/blob/master/raycastingBest1.gif)

+If you want to try this for yourself, download the repo and run "MenuFramework.exe" (yes, i forgot to change the name) Then just use your mouse or trackpad to move the raycaster object around on the screen.
+The walls are randomly generated at runtime.

 Below are some gifs recorded at various stages of development.
 You can see the different techniques that I used throughout.
 Only the above gif demonstrates the use of actual line-intersect geometry.

 ![Demo](https://github.com/Nytra/SDL2_2D_RayCaster/blob/master/raycasting1.gif)